laktek/punch-blog/posts/1970-01-01-lets-start.markdown

 * RSS feed
 * Sitemap.xml

-And all other features in Punch!
+Also, you can use any other features available in Punch.

 * Manage other pages with Punch's default content handler.
-* Extend the behaviour by writing your own helpers.
+* Extend the behavior by writing your own helpers.

 This is so sexy and awesome right?
 Yes, just like the Gangnam style: